jackieeth/quantumgate-ethglobalsf2024/README.md

 # Quantum Gate
 Quantum Gate unlocks EVM utilities on BTC Ordinals inscriptions.
+Go to the full-screen mode to connect your MetaMask wallet and call smart contracts from Quantum Gate inscriptions.
 This is an ETH Global SF Hackathon 2024 project.

 ## Description
 NFT liquidity has gone to BTC Ordinals.
-What if we have ways to bring the liquidity back to the EVM ecosystem?
-This is an experimental project for showcasing EVM smart contract calls inside BTC Ordinals inscriptions.
+What if we can bring liquidity back to the EVM ecosystem?
+This is an experimental project that showcases EVM smart contract calls inside BTC Ordinals inscriptions.
 A MetaMask user visits a Quantum Gate inscription page and switches to a full-screen mode.
 S/he clicks on the "unlock" button and connects a wallet.
 The inscription prompts the user to sign a human-readable message and submit that signature to an EVM smart contract.
 The contract got called successfully and more EVM utilities were unlocked on Quantum Gate's BTC inscriptions.

 ## How it works (wip)
-BTC Inscriptions are mostly html-based.
-BTC inscriptions are placed in a sandbox environment so that no external server calls are allowed.
-However, wallets such as MetaMask are injecting codes through web browsers.
-This provides an opportunity to place smart contract calls within BTC inscriptions.
+BTC Inscriptions are mostly HTML-based.
+They are placed in a sandbox environment so that no external server calls are allowed.
+However, wallets such as MetaMask inject codes through web browsers, which provides an opportunity to place smart contract calls within BTC inscriptions.
 1. This app is a BTC inscription (to be inscribed soon).
 This inscription lives on the BTC blockchain.
 2. A user visits the inscription page hosted by any BTC Ordinals explorer such as ordinals.com.
 3. This inscription uses ethersjs ([inscribed](https://ordinals.com/inscription/10d92ec11b31ea21752ac46781d109bcf53bba04ae9b1044747057335c77ef9ci0)) for a user to connect a Metamask wallet and call EVM smart contract functions within the sandboxed BTC inscription.